Killing of Aniah Blanchard: Arrests

+Body discovery

 On November 25, human remains were found in Macon County, in the woods off County Road 2.
 Investigators discovered a skull, which appeared to have a bullet hole in the top.
 Along with the remains was clothing similar to what Blanchard had last been seen wearing, as well as a lead projectile.
 On November 27, the remains were identified as Blanchard's.
 An autopsy determined that Blanchard was killed by a gunshot wound.
 The charges against Yazeed were then upgraded from first-degree kidnapping to capital murder.
 He currently faces two counts of capital murder, one for committing a murder in a car through the use of a deadly weapon while the victim is in a vehicle, and the other for committing a murder during a kidnapping in the first degree.
 District Attorney Hughes's office is seeking the death penalty.
-A preliminary hearing was scheduled for March.
-It was later moved to April but was again postponed due to the COVID-19 outbreak.
-During the hearing, which was finally held on June 3, Auburn police detective Josh Mixon gave testimony about the case.
+A preliminary hearing was postponed several times due to the COVID-19 outbreak.
+The hearing took place in June, at which Auburn police detective Josh Mixon gave testimony about the case.
 Defense attorneys disputed the prosecution's claim that the crime was committed in Lee County.
 Upon hearing the evidence, Judge Russell Bush found probable cause to send the case to a Lee County Grand Jury.

-On March 23, Yazeed allegedly assaulted several corrections officers.
+In March, Yazeed had allegedly assaulted several corrections officers while in custody.
 He was charged with second-degree assault.

-Victim

-Aniah Haley Blanchard (born June 22, 2000) was from Homewood, Alabama.
-She is the daughter of Elijah Blanchard, a Birmingham businessman, and Angela Haley-Harris, a registered nurse.
-Haley-Harris is currently married to UFC heavyweight fighter Walt Harris.
-Blanchard graduated from Homewood High School, where she played softball.
-At the time of her death, she was a student at Southern Union State Community College and was studying early childhood education.
-She was planning to transfer to Auburn University.

-A scholarship in Blanchard's memory has been established by Homewood Public Schools.
-In June 2020, a bench at the Patriot Park in Homewood was dedicated to her.